-- The number of Hindus in the world is expected to grow by 400 million people between 2010 and 2050, but is projected to remain about the same share of the world's population in the decades ahead. - The largest share of the world's Hindus lived in the Asia-Pacific region (notably India) as of 2010 and will continue to live in this region in the decades ahead. - Economic growth among the global Hindu population is expected to significantly outpace global economic growth, mostly led by the rising economy of India. - The vast majority of economic resources available to Hindus lies in India, but Hindus in the United States and the United Kingdom also contribute significantly to the global economic resources available to Hindus.
+- The number of Hindus in the world is expected to grow by 400 million people between 2010 and 2050, but is projected to remain about the same share of the world's population in the decades ahead. - The largest share of the world's Hindus lived in the Asia-Pacific region (notably India) as of 2010 and will continue to live in this region in the decades ahead. - Economic growth among the global Hindu population is expected to significantly outpace global economic growth, mostly led by the rising economic growth of India. - India holds nearly all of the world's economic influence of Hindus, but Hindus in the United States and the United Kingdom combined have an estimated global economic influence of about a quarter trillion dollars (\$PPP) as of 2010.